starzzots/student_system/README.md

     -Test django built in user login class- bonus points for myself

-2) - Try to work with csv files to make dummy/info to try ML with panda/numpy/matplotlib to display info on students- NOT COMPLETED
+2) - Try to work with csv files to make dummy info to try ML with panda/numpy/matplotlib to display info on students- NOT COMPLETED

 3) -  Search bar to sort through students/ with google api - Challenging Task

+4) - Look into switching from sqlite to PostgreSQL - Challenging Task

-4) - Testing practice - Challenging Task
+5) - Testing practice - Challenging Task

-5) - Try to launch website with domain - Challenging Task
+6) - Try to launch website with domain - Challenging Task